giordi91/giordi91.github.io/content/post/vegaISA.md

 If you want to know more I highly recommend the official   {{<target-blank "guide" "https://www.youtube.com/watch?v=eE9Oomlm8V0">}}.

 ## CodeXL
-The next workhorse in our toolset is {{<target-blank "CodeXL" "https://github.com/GPUOpen-Tools/CodeXL">}}.
+The next workhorse in our tool-set is {{<target-blank "CodeXL" "https://github.com/GPUOpen-Tools/CodeXL">}}.
 The software is quite similar to RGA, it has a lot of overlap, not sure what AMD plans for it but I would foresee CodeXL to merge into RGA.
 It is a bit silly to have several similar tools around.
-CodeXL works with the UI as such is easier to use than RGA, the disassembly offers some nice visualization where you also get the cost of instructions in cycles and what type of instructions is.
+CodeXL works with the UI and as such is easier to use and iterate than RGA, the disassembly offers some nice visualization where you also get the latency of instructions in cycles and what type of instructions it is.

 ## Pix
 Next in the pipeline is {{<target-blank "Pix" "https://blogs.msdn.microsoft.com/pix/2019/02/01/pix-1901-28/">}}.
 Pix is an amazing graphics debugger, and I use it on a daily basis.
-This is by now my go to for DirectX 12 code.
+This is  my go to for DirectX 12 code.
 Among the usual goodies for debugging it can show us the disassembly of our shader (thanks a cooperating AMD driver):

 ![intro](../images/14_amd_gcn_first_dive/pixDis.png)

-But can also show us a **LOT** of counters, as far as I know this is the only tool that does that (possibly along RenderDoc).
+It can also shows  a **LOT** of counters, as far as I know this is the only tool that does that (possibly along RenderDoc).
 Those counters can be essential to understand the bottlenecks in your shader, if you are memory bound ALU bound etc.

 The downside is that is fairly hard to deal with those counter, they are shown in columns where you end up scrolling a lot.
 Personally I think that for now NSight Graphics nailed it quite well with the SOLs (speed of light) way of optimizing, I hope AMD will go down a similar path, they already have the data they just need to present it better IMHO.

 ![intro](../images/14_amd_gcn_first_dive/pixCounters.png)

-Finally you can also see the same kind of occupancy graph you see in RGP, AMD is the only IVH I managed to get that graph in pix out of (just ignore the horrible stalls :D):
+Finally you can also see the same kind of occupancy graph you see in RGP, AMD is the only IVH I managed to get such graph in Pix (just ignore the horrible stalls :D):

 ![intro](../images/14_amd_gcn_first_dive/pixOccupancy.png)

-# Disassambly
+# The code
-After the tooling detour we are finally ready to start looking at some disassembly, I will be using mostly CodeXL.
+After this tooling detour we are finally ready to start looking at some disassembly, I will be using CodeXL mostly.
-For a first example I decided to have a look at my super simple procedural background.
-The reason why I decided to look at it is because it is extremely simple and would not be too overwhelming and easier to understand what the disassembly was doing.
+As a first example I decided to have a look at my super simple procedural background/sky.
+The reason why I decided use it is because it is extremely simple it will not be too overwhelming and easier to understand what the disassembly is doing.

-Here a picture of the actual background, heavily inspired by the default Unity background, mostly because I am used to look at it:
+Here a picture of the actual background,it is heavily inspired by the default Unity background, mostly because I am used to look at it:

 ![intro](../images/14_amd_gcn_first_dive/bg.png)